KaruroChori/freezerplate/README.md

 > [!TIP]
 > Did you know `freezerplate` uses `freezerplate` itself to generate most of the boilerplate for the newly generated templates builders?
-> Why am I even asking, it is not like you knew about this project up til 5 minutes ago.
+> Why am I even asking, it is not like you knew about this project up till 5 minutes ago.

 For example, `freezerplate ./template-folder/ ./dist/` will generate in `./dist` all files needed to compile the template builder based on files from `./template-folder/`.
 You can then enter in `./dist` run `./build.sh` and that is your ready-to-use builder for `./template-folder/`.
-Freezerplate also accepts the path of an environment XML file as third argument, which is used to setup information for your custom template builder.
+`freezerplate` also accepts the path of an environment XML file as third argument, which is used to set up information for your custom template builder.